Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

    * - Name of the field / button
      - Description
-   * - Additional sources of images
-     - Drop-down list with additional satellite imagery providers.
-   * - "Add" button
-     - Button for adding a source of satellite images.
-   * - "Delete" button
-     - Button for deleting the source of satellite images.
    * - "Edit" button
      - Button for changing the parameters of the source of satellite images.
    * - Preview